mwszekely/preact-prop-helpers/README.md

  * [useModal](#usemodal) Combines dismissal hooks and focus trap hooks into one.
 Use for dialogs, menus, etc. Anything that can be dismissed and might trap focus, basically.

  * [useAsyncHandler](#useasynchandler) Given an asynchronous event handler, returns a synchronous one that works on the DOM, along with some other information related to the current state.
 Does not modify any props.

- * [useManagedChildren](#usemanagedchildren) Allows a parent component to access information about certain child components once they have rendered.
 ### Specific

 Very useful in very specific cases